-The following table illustrates the percentage of our total revenue attributable to each type of contract for the year ended December 31, 2014:
+We currently perform under fixed price (including fixed-fee per transaction), time-and-materials and cost-reimbursable contracts.
+The following table illustrates the percentage of our total revenue attributable to each type of contract for the year ended December 31, 2015:

-Fixed fee per transaction 38%
+Fixed fee per transaction 45%

-Fixed price 29
+Fixed price 20

-Time-and-materials, including fixed rate 29
+Time-and-materials, including fixed rate 32

-Cost-reimbursable 4
+Cost-reimbursable 3

 Total revenue 100%

-Fixed price contracts provide for payment to us of pre-determined amounts as compensation for the delivery of specific products or services, without regard to the actual costs incurred.
+Fixed price contracts (Including fixed-fee per transaction) provide for payment to us of pre-determined amounts as compensation for the delivery of specific products or services, without regard to the actual costs incurred.
 We bear the risk that increased or unexpected costs required to perform the specified services may reduce our profit or cause us to sustain a loss, but we have the opportunity to derive increased profit if the costs required to perform the specified services are less than expected.
 Fixed price contracts generally permit the client to terminate the contract on written notice; in the event of such termination we would typically be paid a proportionate amount of the fixed price.

 Time-and-materials contracts generally provide for billing of services based upon the hourly billing rates of the employees performing the services and the actual expenses incurred multiplied by a specified mark-up factor up to a certain aggregate dollar amount.
 Our time-and-materials contracts include certain contracts under which we have agreed to provide training, engineering and technical services at fixed hourly rates.
 Time-and-materials contracts generally permit the client to control the amount, type and timing of the services to be performed by us and to terminate the contract on written notice.
-If a contract is terminated, we are typically paid for the services we have provided through the date of termination.
+If a contract is terminated, we are typically paid for the services we have provide through the date of termination.